 Would it be accurate to say that the two Launch scanners offer more?
 Absolutely!
-They diagnose the four central systems while Innova’s scanner can only diagnose 3.
-However, just like the CRP123i, the 3160g is capable of displaying freeze frame data, something that the CRP129i doesn’t do.
+They diagnose the four central systems, while Innova’s scanner can only diagnose 3.
+However, just like the CRP123i, the 3160g can display freeze frame data, something that the CRP129i doesn’t do.
 Therefore, the Innova 3160g is not entirely an inferior OBDII diagnostic scanner.

 All three scanners can do battery maintenance.
 However, only the CRP123i and 3160g are equipped to check a vehicle’s I/M readiness status.
 The latter (3160g) makes a robust case for itself by also testing the charging system.

 Therefore, if you would rather have an OBD scanner that can double up as a battery and starter tester, then Innova’s offering makes a lot of sense.
 If, however, you would rather have a scanner than can do a handful of reset functions, then the CRP129i is your best pick.
 In case none of those functions is essential, then there’s no reason you shouldn’t consider the CRP123i.